 Protonix Side Effects

-Note: This document contains side effect information about pantoprazole.
-Some of the dosage forms listed on this page may not apply to the brand name Protonix.
+Note: This page contains side effects data for the generic drug pantoprazole.
+It is possible that some of the dosage forms included below may not apply to the brand name Protonix.

 For the Consumer